-- (2 and a 1/2 sticks) unsalted butter; more for greasing the pan
+- 2½ sticks unsalted butter, plus more for greasing the pan

 - 230g unsweetened chocolate

 - 2 tsp Tea Drop Peppermint tea leaves (from about 2 tea bags)

 - 1 cup all-purpose flour